This page was last updated 02.iii.2020

 Date and place of original publication are given in each case, with some biographical information about the author.
 In some instances, the author has very kindly made alterations, corrections or additions.

 This page was redesigned in October 2010, when the number of articles in place reached one hundred.
 New articles were added regularly until 2012; and were resumed in July 2014.
-When the webmaster of our former site at http://www.oscholars.com decided to bar access to the site, work began on transferring all articles to this present site, which task is still in progress (there was a break from December 2018 to February 2020).
+When the webmaster of our former site at http://www.oscholars.com decided to bar access to the site, work began on republishing all articles from there to this present site, which task is still in progress (there was a break from December 2018 to February 2020).